National and international Nystagmus Awareness Day – 20 JUNE

 How amazing are you?

 In the run up to Nystagmus Awareness Day 2019, we’ll once again be asking you to share your amazing nystagmus success stories.
-You can read all the amazing nystagmus stories from 2018 on our blog here.
+Please send your amazing stories and pictures to email@example.com

 We have free to download posters, PowerPoint presentations, lesson plans, bunting and loads more!